AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 ## Detailed outline of example application

 This application opens a client to VDO and starts fetching frames (in a new thread) in the YUV format.
 It tries to find the smallest VDO stream resolution that fits the width and height required by the neural network.
-The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by larod.

 Steps in application:

 1. Fetch image data from VDO.
-2. Preprocess the images (crop to 480x270, scale and color convert) using larod with libyuv backend (depending on platform).
+2. Preprocess the images (crop to 480x270 (if needed), scale and color convert) using larod with libyuv backend (depending on platform).
 3. Run inferences using the trained model on a specific chip with the preprocessing output as input on a larod backend specified by a command-line argument.
 4. The model's confidence scores for the presence of person and car in the image are printed as the output.
 5. Repeat for 5 iterations.